inoda/journal/README.md

 ## About

-In a nutshell: a private online journal.
-A more stripped down version of https://penzu.com (and you really own your data since you deploy your own instance).
+In a nutshell: a private online journal with sharing capabilities.

 This project is an attempt to make myself journal more consistently.
 I find it much easier to gather my thoughts